Permissions and permits

 If you are a regular visitor to one of these forests, you may wish to purchase a money-saving parking pass.
 Details of how to purchase your local pass are on the destination pages.

-Visitors to Scotland’s national forests and land can fly drones for personal and recreational use as long as it complies with the Scottish Outdoor Access Code (SOAC) and Civil Aviation Authority guidance, Drone Code and all other legal requirements, such as those relating to privacy/data protection and wildlife protection.
+Visitors to Scotland’s national forests and land can fly drones for personal, recreational or professional low impact filming/photography use as long as they comply with the Scottish Outdoor Access Code (SOAC) and Civil Aviation Authority guidance, Drone Code and all other legal requirements, such as those relating to privacy/data protection and wildlife protection.
 In such cases you will not require prior approval from us.

-If you want to take off and land a drone for commercial or professional purposes, please contact the relevant regional office to apply for permission as early as possible in your planning.
-Drone use for filming and photography will be considered through the Filming or photography request process.
-In all cases, before approving the use of a drone for commercial or professional purposes, we will ask you to provide specific documentation to demonstrate Civil Aviation Authority Operational Authorisation and safe use.
+If you want to take off and land a drone for another purpose, please contact the relevant regional office to apply for permission as early as possible in your planning.

 Please make sure you allow enough time to plan your event.
-We use these minimum event planning times, from the National Access Forum’s Outdoor Events Guidance:
+We work towards these minimum event planning times, from the National Access Forum’s Outdoor Events Guidance:

 * includes orienteering, canicross and similar.